 Habit 6: Synergize

 Read articles, talk to mentors, hire a job hunting coach, get help with your resume or other materials.
-Sure, you can go it alone if you want, but studies show those that get outside help have a better experience and find work faster.
+Sure, you can go it alone if you want, but studies show those that get outside help get to where they want to be and they do it faster.

 Habit 7: Sharpen the Saw